Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is finished we make a recommendation to the property owner based upon our experience as property managers in Strasburg and the information that we have verified.
-Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the landlord based upon our experience as rental managers in Strasburg and the information that we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a free resource for everyone who hopes to learn more about Strasburg and nearby communities.
-The Guide to Real Estate has facts about what has sold and what is for sale, and many shocking facts that you may not be aware of.
-In addition, our Guide has many of the aspects of life in Strasburg.
-Definitely, all of this is helpful for purchasers and sellers, but property owners and renters will likely also find these tools to be somewhat sobering.
+Nesbitt Realty's Guide to Real Estate is a free tool for anyone who wants to find out more about Strasburg and neighboring communities.
+The Guide to Real Estate has facts about what has sold and what is for sale, as well as a few shocking facts that you might not be aware of.
+In addition, our Guide features some fundamentals of residing in Strasburg.
+As might be expected, most of this is helpful for purchasers and sellers, but landlords and renters may also find these tools to be somewhat enlightening.

 Our Broker Will Nesbitt